Illinois is Dramatically Expanding the Caregiver Connections Workforce

-Governor Pritzker approved the allocation of Governer’s Emergency Education Relief (GREER) funding for the elements of Public Act 101-0654 that calls for increasing the social-emotional supports to the early childhood workforce.
+Governor Pritzker approved the allocation of Governer’s Emergency Education Relief (GREER) funding for the elements of Public Act 101-0654 that calls for increasing the social-emotional support to the early childhood workforce.

 Consultation & Referral

-Establish and maintain ongoing supportive relationships with childcare providers in communities we serve.
-A minimum of 200 on site contacts should be made per service year.
-Provide program level mental health consultation and technical assistance to childcare providers (both licensed and non-licensed) in communities we serve.
+Establish and maintain ongoing supportive relationships with childcare providers in the communities we serve.
+A minimum of 200 on-site contacts should be made per service year.
+Provide program-level mental health consultation and technical assistance to childcare providers (both licensed and non-licensed) in communities we serve.
 Provide ongoing support for childcare staff to enhance interactions with the children and parents they serve.
 Assist ECE providers in designing setting-based intervention strategies to enhance children’s social-emotional development and mitigate behavioral disruptions.
-Provide mental health consultation regarding particular children with mild social-emotional challenges, including administering of screening and assessment tools as warranted.
-Provide information to provider regarding community resources that might be helpful to the identified needs of the family and caregiver.
-Facilitate trauma-informed collaborative relationships with providers which demonstrates care, respect, cultural competence and developmental sensitivity.
-Educate providers about the risk and protective factors associated with trauma/childhood adversity, healthy child development and assisting them with developing tools/strategies to strengthen development.
+Provide mental health consultation regarding particular children with mild social-emotional challenges, including administering screening and assessment tools as warranted.
+Provide information to the provider regarding community resources that might be helpful to the identified needs of the family and caregiver.
+Facilitate trauma-informed collaborative relationships with providers that demonstrate care, respect, cultural competence, and developmental sensitivity.
+Educate providers about the risk and protective factors associated with trauma/childhood adversity, and healthy child development and assist them with developing tools/strategies to strengthen development.

 Facilitate delivery of training to the ECE community, either by providing the training directly or arranging for other competent trainers to do so.
-A minimum of 40 training hours should be provided per servic year.
-Identify those training topics appropriate primarily for local presentation and those that lend themselves to broader audiences (such as State conferences) and facilitate either or both types of presentation as appropriate.
+A minimum of 40 training hours should be provided per service year.
+Identify those training topics appropriate primarily for local presentation and those that lend themselves to broader audiences (such as state conferences) and facilitate either or both types of presentation as appropriate.

 Maintain all records as needed on a daily basis, including records necessary for program evaluation.
 Assists in the gathering of data and preparation of reports required by regulatory agencies and/or necessary for program evaluation.

 Enhances professional competence through ongoing awareness of developments in the field of early childhood mental health and development.
-Will participate in all mandatory trainings.
+Will participate in all mandatory training.